auroraai-bot-platform/platform/services/example-bot/README.md

 To import this chatbot project into your local Botfront:
 1. Create `.zip` file of the cloned repository chatbot project files
-2. Go to project settings in Botfront, select `Import/Export` and import the `.zip` file
+2. Go to project settings in Botfront, select `Import/Export` and add the `.zip` file in the Import tab
+3. Turn on the `Reset project` toggle to make sure possible existing project won't conflict with the import
-3. Now you should have this chatbot project in your Botfront
+4. Now you should have this chatbot project in your Botfront

 To export chatbot project from your local Botfront:
 1. Go to project settings in Botfront, select `Import/Export` and export